xparadoxical/gddocs/docs/topics/tags.md

 ## Instant/Fade Tags

 > Fade Tags are used to fade in a block of text on screen instead of making it appear character by character.
-Similarly to colour tags, Instant tags have a start and end tag to denote which piece of text should appear instantly.
+Similarly to colour tags, Fade tags have a start and end tag to denote which piece of text should appear instantly.
 The number is specified in hectoseconds, which is 1/100th of a second.
-You can omit the number and the text will appear instantly.

 **Usage:** `<i100>Freaky</i>`